Spiced, a little bit sweet and a lot fluffy. These sourdough hot cross buns have the signature sourdough tang.

 - 1/4 cup granulated sugar

 - The night before, combine the starter ingredients in a jar and mix well.
 Leave it on the bench to rise and cover the jar with a tea towel or loosely balanced lid.

-- The Next Day, heat the juice of the orange in a saucepan and add in the dried fruit.
+- The Next Day, heat the juice of the orange in a saucepan and add in the dried fruit and orange zest.
 Stir together and leave it to sit for 20-30 minutes.

 - Add to a mixing bowl all the dough ingredients except for the butter.
 Mix together with a fork to create a shaggy dough.

 - Mixing by hand: Tip the dough onto a clean bench and knead it to bring it together.
 Place the butter cubes into the middle of the dough.
 Spend at least 10 minutes kneading the dough to incorporate the butter and develop the gluten in the dough.
 It is a very sticky dough once the butter is incorporated, but don't be tempted to add more flour. *see notes and video in post.This can be done in a bench mixer with a dough hook.
 Knead or mix until the dough can be stretched so thin, it is see-through.

 - Once kneaded, drain the fruit.Squeeze out the extra moisture from fruit with your fists, then add the fruit to the dough.
 This will be very sticky at first as the fruit will bring in more moisture.
 This is best done by hand even if you do have a mixer.
 Keep rolling and folding it to incoporate the fruit. *see notes and video in post.

 - Place the dough in a greased bowl, cover the bowl with a plate and let the dough proof at room temperature for 3 hours, (ideally between 22-24 degrees Celsius).